 City of Fort Worth v.
 Rylie

 Whether eight-liners are illegal gambling devices may eventually be decided by the Texas Supreme Court, in a lawsuit filed by game room operators against the City of Fort Worth.

 In 2014, responding to what it perceived as the “deleterious effects [of game rooms] on the community,” the Fort Worth City Council passed ordinances designed to rein in the proliferation of such establishments.
-Operators of eight-liner game rooms challenged the ordinances, and the city counterclaimed for a declaration that the Penal Code’s fuzzy-animal exception is unconstitutional.
+Game room operators filed suit challenging the ordinances, and the city counterclaimed for a declaration that the Penal Code’s fuzzy-animal exception is unconstitutional.

-The Fourth Court of Appeals held that that eight-liners are lotteries, because they involve the three elements of a lottery: chance, prize, and consideration.
+In March 2022, the Fourth Court of Appeals held that eight-liners are lotteries, because they involve the three elements of a lottery: chance, prize, and consideration.
 Because eight-liners are lotteries, they cannot be lawfully operated without an amendment to the Texas Constitution.
 “Even with the best of intentions,” the court said in its opinion, “the legislature cannot sanction a lottery of any type; a constitutional amendment is necessary.”
 The court of appeals declined to reach the fuzzy-animal exception’s applicability or constitutionality.

 See Tex.
 Pen.
 Code §§ 47.01-47.02.